South West - Maintenance schemes

 Please remember that closures can change at short notice.
 You can check the latest information on our daily closures page or find live travel information on our Traffic England.
 Our travel alerts give details of live incidents on our network.

-A46 - Cold Ashton roundabout to London Road junction roundabout - 18 January - 20 March 2026
+A46 - Cold Ashton roundabout to London Road junction roundabout - 18 January to 20 March 2026

 We're investing almost £6million to improve the A46 between Cold Ashton roundabout and London Road junction roundabout.